DoTheDonkeyKonga/Swarm/README.md

-## Swarm: A C++ implementation of Craig Reynolds' "Boids" flocking algorithm using SFML
+# Swarm: A C++ implementation of Craig Reynolds' "Boids" flocking algorithm using SFML 2.3.2

-# Work in Progress 08.12.2017
+## Still a work in progress as at 08.12.2017

+Written by DoTheDonkeyKonga @ I_M_Awesome Productions
+IMAProductions@cyber-wizard.com
+05.12.2017, ver: 1.0